SharonMawiaJohn/Week1CodeChallenge/StudentGradeGenerator/README.md

 Methods used:
 There are no installations done on this assignment.
 Only a few methods have been used here.
-One of the methods is `parseFloat()` which has been used in cnverting the a string to a floating number, under a variable marks.
-`prompt()` has also been used in pausing the question on the marks that the student scored.
+`prompt()` has been used in pausing the question on the marks that the student scored.
 This will ask the user to enter marks, so that the grade can show.
-`isNaN()` method has also been used to check if the number entred is a Not a Number value or not.
-`alert()` methoid ha also been used in displaying an alert box with a message and an OK button.
+`alert()` methoid has also been used in displaying an alert box with a message and an OK button.
 It enables the information to come through to the user.

 Credits:
 Solutions Authored by Sharon Mawia John.